 It's a great business model, and I owe it all to 1 lead generation coaching program.

 If you're interested, please reach out to me via email.
-I will put you in touch with my mentor who taught me SEO and kickstarted my career in lead generation.
+You will be learning from my mentor Dan Klein who taught me SEO and kickstarted my career in lead generation.
 It was the best business decision I've made so far.